Symbian9/qmapshack-doc-wiki/AdvProjActions.md

 and groups in the database are created - if necessary - to mirror the tree structure of the database.
 Data items (waypoints, tracks, routes) in a database folder are saved into a GPX file having the name of the folder to which they belong.

-If a subfolder (project or group) of a database is saved then this rule is applied in a similar way.
+If a subfolder (project or group) of a database is saved then this rule is applied similarly.

 ## Working with projects